 - Ensures the quality and sustainability of the reforms by creating an oversight council and requiring the tracking of outcomes.

-Critics suggest that the new bill may actually increase incarceration costs and rates by stiffened drug penalties, expanded definitions of “violent crime”, and cost shifting to cities and counties .
-In the Prison Reform Bill’s Effectiveness Questioned, the Mississippi Chapter of the NAACP notes this:
+Critics suggest that House Bill 585 may actually increase incarceration costs and rates.
+In a classic bait and switch, legislation that purports to save money through “reform” may actually increase both prison and community corrections expenditures (and yes, opportunities for private profit) by stiffened drug penalties, expanded definitions of “violent crime” to now include burglary (long classified under the federal Uniform Crime Reports as a property offense), and cost shifting to cities and counties.
+In the Prison Reform Bill’s Effectiveness Questioned, the Mississippi Chapter of the NAACP notes this (the emphasis is mine):

 House Bill 585 increases drug-trafficking penalties for anyone convicted of having at least a kilogram of marijuana with 10 to 40 years in prison.
 State law originally prosecuted people with a kilogram or more of marijuana for possession of an illegal substance.
 The bill also increases the minimum amount of prison-time required of individuals convicted of violent crimes to 50-percent of their sentences, and those convicted of nonviolent offense to serve 25-percent of their sentences…

 HB 585 classifies all house burglaries as a violent crime, whether or not the occupant is even at home.
 Critics complain that the new designation would increase the occurrence of “habitual-lifers,” since it appears to eliminate earned time opportunities and denies drug treatment options to a class of offenders who could most benefit…